 This represents the graphical report of how visitors interact with a webpage.
 To view the heatmap report, click the HEATMAP tab on the reports page.
 The brighter area on the heatmap represents maximum interaction, and the darker shades indicate lesser activity.
 For heatmaps created as part of a test, the maximum number of clicks that can be plotted on the heatmap report is 100k.
 However, there is no limit to the number of clicks plotted on standalone “Advanced” Heatmaps.

 NOTE: By default, the Safari browser blocks third-party cookies.
-To load
+To

-disable the Prevent cross-site tracking option.
+and disable the Prevent cross-site tracking option.

 A clickmap report lets you find out the exact number of clicks on specific sections of the page links, images, dead space, text, or any element on the page.
 You can compare the clicks of different variations and measure if the result improves.
 To view the clickmap report, click the CLICKMAP tab on the reports page.
 In the clickmap report, you can hover the mouse over the link or section of the website you want to track links, images, dead space, text, or any element on the page.

-NOTE: The number of clicks and the visitor percentage is displayed on the
+NOTE: The number of clicks and the visitor percentage is displayed

 Using the scrollmap report, you can, track how many visitors actually make it to any depth of the page This represents the level of scroll after which they abandon the page.
 This lets you arrive at a decision of placing the key elements of the website in the sections where visitors spend most of their time.
 To view the scrollmap report, click the SCROLLMAP tab on the reports page.
 In the scrollmap report, the most active and scrolled sections of your website page are displayed in brighter shades of different colors.